MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Get-CMApplicationCatalogWebServicePoint.md

 The **Get-CMApplicationCatalogWebServicePoint** cmdlet gets a Configuration Manager Application Catalog web service point object that has a specified site code for a fully qualified domain name (FQDN).

 Before you can configure an Application Catalog web service point you must first install and configure site system roles in Configuration Manager.
-For more information, see [Install and Configure Site System Roles for Configuration Manager](/previous-versions/system-center/system-center-2012-R2/hh272770(v=technet.10)) on TechNet.
+For more information, see [Install and Configure Site System Roles for Configuration Manager](https://docs.microsoft.com/mem/configmgr/core/servers/deploy/configure/install-site-system-roles).

 > [!NOTE]
 > Configuration Manager cmdlets must be run from the Configuration Manager site drive.